 Once processed, the knowledge gathered can be re-used.

-Implies: defining and storing templates and examples of fished work, processes, mash-ups, …
+Implies: defining and storing templates and examples of finished work, processes, mash-ups, …

 All against a backdrop of a move to extend formal meta-data with linked open data, probably based on RDF, and the construction of knowledge networks.